Choosing Classic Car Insurance

 Somewhere else, there’s a crowd gathering at a rally to admire the shining polished beauty that is your vintage Rolls-Royce Phantom.
 They stand back and stare – too respectful to touch.

-Whatever your version, one thing remains constant – the need for classic car insurance.
+Whatever your version, one thing remains constant – the need for classic car insurance (a type of specialist car insurance).

 While it’s possible to call your current car insurer and ask them to add your vintage beauty as a second vehicle on your current insurance, that’s unlikely to get you the best deal.